davidtchiu/davidtchiu.github.io/teaching/cs161/hwk3.orca/index.md

 #### Student Outcomes

 - Practice writing classes from scratch.
+- Exposure to integer divide and type conversion.
-- Understanding and putting the concept of defensive programming into practice.
+- Putting defensive programming into practice.
-- More if-then-else statements.
+- More work on if-else-if statements.

 #### Instructions